dubistowch/mc-top-list/docs/adr/0019-new-data-structure.md

 ```

 ### 3. Data Validation
-Using Python's type system and dataclasses for validation:
+We will use Python's type system and dataclasses for validation:
 ```python
 @dataclass
 class Resource: